openharmony/docs/en/device-dev/bundles/bundles-standard-rules.md

 }
 ```

-In this example, the current bundle inherits from the  **dist-wifi-iot 1.0.0**  bundle of the distribution.
+In this example, the current bundle inherits from the  **Bundledist-wifi-iot 1.0.0**  bundle of the distribution.

 Each distribution consists of many dependent bundles, which are represented by the  **dependencies**  field in  **bundle.json**.
 Some dependencies are mandatory, and others can be added or removed required.
 In the  **bundle.json**  file, bundle names prefixed with a question mark \(?\) represent optional dependent bundles.
 If you want to inherit from a distribution involving such bundles, you can remove them and then add other bundles.